monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 I'm expecting this to be an issue with every single file I edit.

-Next, we're going to convert the rest of the project over.
+Next, I'm going to convert the rest of the project over.

 So now that that's done, [here's the commit][commit-2a] for this section.